Teenage Labour candidate beats ex-Lib Dem leader

 Jake Morrison triumphed over Lord Storey in Wavertree as the Liberal Democrats - who held power only two years ago - took heavy losses.

-Labour took 12 of the 14 Lib Dem being contested.'Over the moon'
+Labour took 12 of the 14 Lib Dem seats being contested.

 Mr Morrison, a healthcare assistant at the Royal Liverpool Hospital, said: "It's absolutely fantastic - I'm over the moon.